schnador/geoguessr-lmao/README.md

 ### Clearing the filters

 To clear the current filters, just click the 🗑️ button

+### Reordering your tags

+You can easily reorder your tags in the sidebar via drag and drop when in editmode (✏️).

+### Searchpanel

+Use the searchpanel to search text in your liked maps.
+You can use the button left of the searchpanel to restrict your search to parts of the following categories:

+- Map name
+- Map description
+- Map creator name
+- Tags

 ### Exporting & Importing your tags (+ Backups)